"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Govinda Rao Itraju, G. Vinod Kumar.
 Effect of Uphill & Downhill Sprinting and Sled Sprinting On Acceleration Speed and Maximum Speed of 13-14 Years Boys.
-International Journal of Physical Education, Sports and Health.
-2015; 2(1): 150-152.
+Int J Phys Educ Sports Health 2015;2(1):150-152.